cristipufu/swiftclient-net/README.md

 [![NuGet version](https://img.shields.io/nuget/vpre/SwiftClient.svg)](https://www.nuget.org/packages/SwiftClient/)

 SwiftClient is an async HTTP wrapper over OpenStack Swift REST API and follows the [Object Storage API Reference](http://developer.openstack.org/api-ref-objectstorage-v1.html).
-It can be installed via NuGet from [nuget.org/packages/SwiftClient](https://www.nuget.org/packages/SwiftClient/) and it's compatible with .NETFramework 4.5, DNX 4.5.1 and DNXCore 5.0.
+It can be installed via NuGet from [nuget.org/packages/SwiftClient](https://www.nuget.org/packages/SwiftClient/) and it's compatible with .NET Framework 4.5, DNX 4.5.1 and DNXCore 5.0.

-### Running the ASP.NET 5 MVC demo

-The [SwiftClient.Demo](https://github.com/vtfuture/SwiftClient/tree/master/src/SwiftClient.Demo) project is an example of how to authenticate against Swift, do chunked upload for a mp4 file and playing it using the HTML5 `video` tag.

-You will need at least one Ubuntu 14.04 box to host OpenStack Swfit proxy and storage.
-For dev/test environments we provide a docker image with a single Swift proxy and storage, follow the setup instruction from [docker-swift](https://github.com/vtfuture/SwiftClient/tree/master/docker-swift) to build and run the Swift container.
-After you've started the Swift all-in-one container, put your Ubuntu box IP in the `appsettings.json` from the demo project and your good to go.

-If you want to setup Swift for production on a Ubuntu cluster check out the [documentation](https://github.com/vtfuture/SwiftClient/wiki) from our wiki.

 ### Usage

 The client implements a configurable retry mechanism, so you don't have to worry about the token expiration date or a temporary request failure.
 It also supports multiple endpoints (Swift proxy address), it will iterate throw each endpoint till it finds one that's available, if the maximum retry count is reached an exception will be thrown.
 If you want to log failure events, just pass the client your implementation of the `ISwiftLogger` interface.
-In the demo project there is a [stdout example](https://github.com/vtfuture/SwiftClient/blob/master/src/SwiftClient.Demo/SwiftLogger.cs).
+In the demo project there is a [stdout log example](https://github.com/vtfuture/SwiftClient/blob/master/samples/SwiftClient.Demo/SwiftLogger.cs).

 ```cs
 var swiftClient = new SwiftClient()